italian-brainrot/OwnMusicGuesser-/README.md

 # Italian Brainrots Own Music Guesser!

+How well do you know your music library?
+Guess which song is playing, with start time randomized!

 ### How to use
 You should run OwnMusicGuesser.bat and also you should istall all libraries that it uses or it wont work.